The following options may be used in the fourth field of each

 will be formatted accordingly after setting up the encrypted

 block device, with mkswap(8).
-This option implies plain
+This option implies plain.

-option will destroy the contents of
+WARNING: Using the swap option will destroy the contents of

 the named partition during every boot, so make sure the